samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Climb Speed

-A Climb Speed can be used in place of Speed to traverse a vertical surface without expending the extra movement normally associated with climbing. *See also* “[Climbing](#Climbing)” and “[Speed](#Speed).”
+A Climb Speed can be used in place of Speed to traverse a vertical surface without expending the extra movement normally associated with climbing. *See also* "[Climbing](#Climbing)" and "[Speed](#Speed)."

 ---